systemcarl/weblog/outlines/about-me.md

 ### See First, Think Later, Then Test
 - My goal is to apply my scientific training to software development.
-    - Effective research requires the scientific method.
-    - The scientific method is systematic, empirical, and reproducible.
-    - Any attempt at problem solving can follow the scientific method.
+- Any attempt at problem solving can follow the scientific method (*i.e.* a systematic, empirical, and reproducible process).
     - This includes product design and project management.
-    - The scientific method provides a framework for reliably finding solutions to complex problems.
-    - The outcomes of using the scientific method are based on unbiased evidence and reason.

 ### Let the Present Move Forward Into the Future
 - Software developers should be thinking about the future.